SrLSilva/J.A.R.V.I.S_SUPREME/README.md

 (if you want to add any more sites, take the opportunity to learn a little more about the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API"> Web Speech API</a > and list in the list that a part, in the source code, you will see, in the "body" we will have a faded part, at the end of this we will have a faded part by the "//" sign, there the instructions and removal of the " signs " //" so that the code is valid)

   If you like, you can set Jarvis to start with your browser, just go to settings and startup, copy the archive's link and paste it there.

+  The html archive is called J.A.R.V.I.S_SUPREME EN.hmtl, open it.

 //PORTUGUÊS//